steven-buytaert/snippets/umem/Readme.md

   the number of 8 byte units.
 Another possibility is to reduce the number of tags bits.
 Check the header file for the Chunk_t structure.

-* It provides a urealloc functionwith the same semantics as the regular realloc.
+* It provides a urealloc function with the same semantics as the stdlib realloc.
-  When a block is offered for shrinking, it will return the same block address after shrinking.
+  When a block is offered for shrinking, it will return the same block after shrinking.
 This is important for blocks that have been allocated with uamalloc.
 See next bullet.

 * It provides an uamalloc function, that allows for allocating blocks of memory on other memory alignments than the standard worst case alignment of uamalloc.
-See the restrictions on usage of these blocks later on with urealloc however; in case of enlargement, the alignement is no longer guaranteed.
+See the restrictions on usage of these blocks later on with urealloc however; in case of enlargement, the alignment is no longer guaranteed.

 Since the urealloc and uamalloc, as well as the faster